 The first house is a fire house, traditionally ‘ruled’ by Aries, a forceful, head-butting sign little disposed to asking for permission.
 Mars here will do what it will, for will is what runs this house.
 I will to will thy will becomes a mantra only for the most conscious 1st house person, who grows over time to understand that getting what you want isn’t as satisfying as making sure that others are taken care of.
 Learning how to control and discipline the will becomes the highest-order principle of this house, but first we must find out what else we have to offer others by finding out what it is we’re made of.

-The first is the house of me-first self-interest, but let’s not be simplistic now that we’re spreading our legs on a walkabout here in the “first” of the houses.
+The first is the house of me-first self-interest, but let’s not be simplistic now that we’re engaged on a walkabout here in the “first” of the houses.
 The 1st house has the inordinately difficult task of living out the “I” we must all discover as we go through life.
 If the chart were comprised of Tarot cards symbolising the self’s journey, this would be the Fool’s house, and the Fool in the Tarot is not a narcissist.
 If anything, the Fool is an innocent, and innocents are self-absorbed.
 They can’t help it; or perhaps I should say, “we” can’t help being self-absorbed.

 Planets here tell me what it is you’re self-absorbed about, but again, that’s too simplistic.
 It’s a terrible temptation to be simplistic when it comes to the 1st house, because it’s easy to say “just be,” and much harder to actually do.
 How easy is it to understand one’s persona, for example?
 Are we the sum total of everything others think they see in us, or are we one unified ‘self,’ coherent, always ourselves no matter what?
 If we are shaped by forces outside ourselves, as we shape others, does Pluto in the first mean we were born with a strong, dominant, yet subtle and potentially manipulative personality, or did we learn how to be like that?